-The Bureau of Ocean Energy and Management (BOEM) has prepared a Site-Specific Environmental Assessment (SEA) (No. R-6678) complying with the National Environmental Policy Act (NEPA).
-NEPA regulations under the Council on Environmental Quality (CEQ) (40 CFR §§ 1501.3 and 1508.9), the Department of the Interior (DOI) NEPA implementing regulations (43 CFR § 46), and BOEM policy require an evaluation of proposed major federal actions, which under BOEM jurisdiction includes approving a plan for oil and gas exploration or development activity on the Outer Continental Shelf (OCS).
+The Bureau of Ocean Energy Management (BOEM) has prepared a Site-Specific Environmental Assessment (SEA) (No. L18-012) complying with the National Environmental Policy Act (NEPA).
+NEPA regulations under the Council on Environmental Quality (CEQ) (40 CFR §§ 1501.3 and 1508.9), the Department of the Interior (DOI) NEPA implementing regulations (43 CFR § 46), and Bureau of Ocean Energy Management (BOEM) policy require an evaluation of proposed major federal actions, which under BOEM jurisdiction includes approving a plan for oil and gas exploration or development activity on the Outer Continental Shelf (OCS).